ansible/ansible/docs/docsite/rst/intro_getting_started.rst

     [defaults]
     host_key_checking = False

-Alternatively this can be set by an environment variable:
+Alternatively this can be set by the :envvar:`ANSIBLE_HOST_KEY_CHECKING` environment variable:

 .. code-block:: bash